-Employers would also be required to provide the employee a copy of pamphlet DFEH-185 and a record of training using a Labor Commissioner form identifying the name of the trainer and the date of the training.
+Employers would also be required to provide the employee a copy of pamphlet DFEH-185 and a record of training using a Labor Commissioner-provided form identifying the name of the trainer and the date of the training.
 Employers would be required to keep records for three years identifying the names of all employees who have received this training.

-The Labor Commissioner would also be required to create a mechanism for employees to electronically submit sexual harassment or sexual assault allegations, and while the Labor Commissioner could request the identity of witnesses supporting the allegations, it would not be permitted to require the persons submitting the allegations to provide their own contact information.
+New Labor Code section 1082 would require the Labor Commissioner to establish a 24-hour hotline to assist workers regarding sexual harassment protections in the workplace.
+The Labor Commissioner would also be required to create a mechanism for employees to electronically submit sexual harassment or sexual assault allegations, and while the Labor Commissioner could request the identity of witnesses supporting the allegations, it would not be permitted to require the person submitting the allegations to provide their own contact information.

-Lastly, while Labor Code section 2810.3 presently requires client employers and labor contractors to share civil liability for workers supplied by that contractor for certain violations (e.g., failure to pay wages or secure workers' compensation coverage), AB 3081 would impose shared responsibility for sexual harassment, sexual discrimination or sexual assault of a worker by a labor contractor or another worker.
+Lastly, while Labor Code section 2810.3 presently requires client employers and labor contractors share civil liability for workers supplied by that contractor for certain violations (e.g., failure to pay wages or secure workers' compensation coverage), AB 3081 would impose shared responsibility for sexual harassment, sexual discrimination or sexual assault of a worker by a labor contractor or another worker.